Youngest Presidents

 FAQs

-1. What are the qualifications for being the youngest president in U.S. history?
+1. Who is the youngest president in U.S. history?

 1. Who was the youngest U.S. president to serve two terms?